I need to record safety incidents across our 12 sites — date, site, severity, reporter, and follow-up owner.

 How it works

-From intent to shared records in three steps
+From description to shared records in three steps

 -